sylvainschmitt/SSDM/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this version I have removed rgdal and sp from the package dependencies following r-spatial package archiving.
+In this version I have:

+- removed rgdal and sp from the package dependencies following r-spatial package archiving
+- updated invalid URLs
+- removed lost braces from documentation